MStoltzfus/MMM-DailyUnreachedPeopleGroup/README.md

 # MMM-DailyUnreachedPeopleGroup
 This an extension for the [MagicMirror](https://github.com/MichMich/MagicMirror).
-It will display the "Unreached of the Day" from www.joshuaproject.net/pray/unreachedoftheday/today.
+It will display the "Unreached of the Day" data from www.joshuaproject.net/pray/unreachedoftheday/today.

 In order to make the API call to the Joshua Project API, you will need to [request an API key](https://api.joshuaproject.net/), which is typically delivered via email promptly.